JeffersonLab/japan/README.md

 ## Doxygen
 Doxygen output can be found at: http://hallaweb.jlab.org/parity/prex/japan/Doxygen/html.
 This will get updated from time to time.

-You can also generated your own locally (with your latest changes) by installing doxygen on your system and running:
+You can also generated your own locally (with your latest changes) by installing doxygen on your system (from the root directory of this code) and running:
 ```
   doxygen Doxyfile
 ```